bhauman/figwheel-main/docs/docs/installation.md

 > Why am I using using aliases here instead of creating a lein plugin?
 > The first reason I'm not using a plugin here is that Leiningen boots
-> a lot faster when it doesn't have to dynamically load/compile plugin
+> much faster when it doesn't have to dynamically load/compile plugin
 > code.
 Another reason is that `figwheel.main`'s command line options
 > are much more expressive than `lein-figwheel`'s and lein aliases are
 > better positioned to leverage that expressiveness.